Guides by topic

 Non-Doms & Inbound: UK tax guides

-The 4-Year FIG Regime: UK Tax for New Arrivals
+The 4-Year FIG Regime: Tax Relief for New UK Residents

 The four-year FIG regime gives qualifying new UK residents full relief on foreign income and gains for their first four years, with no remittance trap.
 This guide covers who qualifies and what a claim really costs.